danofun/docker-compose/README.md

 ### Running

 In the directory containing the files, run `docker-compose up -d`.
-Each service should be accessible (assuming you have port-forwarded on your router) on `<service-name>.<your-domain>`.
-Heimdall should be accessible on `<your-domain>`, from where you can set it up to provide a convenient homepage with links to services.
+Designated services should be accessible (assuming you have port-forwarded on your router) on `<service-name>.<your-domain>`.
 The Traefik dashboard should be accessible on `monitor.<your-domain>`.

 #### Service Configuration